Comparisons

 MCP is the glue holding the 2026 agent stack together.
 That also makes it the best place for an attacker to hide.
 A malicious tool description, a rug-pulled update, a poisoned response, and the model obediently does whatever the attacker wrote.
 So people are building scanners for it, and you now have real choices.

-There are three tools worth knowing about: Cisco’s open-source mcp-scanner, Snyk’s agent-scan (the product formerly known as Invariant’s MCP scanner, before the Snyk acquisition), and Pipelock.
-They’re often lumped together as “MCP security tools,” but they solve different problems.
-Two of them run before you deploy.
-One of them runs while your agent is live.
-That difference matters more than any feature checklist.
+There are three options worth knowing about: Cisco’s open-source mcp-scanner, Snyk’s Agent Security stack (the MCP scanning piece is agent-scan, formerly Invariant’s MCP scanner), and Pipelock.
+They’re often lumped together as “MCP security tools,” but they take different shapes.
+Cisco is pre-deploy only.
+Snyk spans pre-deploy static scanning, real-time MCP proxying, and separate runtime behavior controls.
+Pipelock is runtime only and spans MCP plus HTTP, CONNECT, and WebSocket.
+That shape difference matters more than any feature checklist.

 This is a fair look at what each one actually does, where they overlap, and how to think about picking.